A 10-second check-in sounds easy, but habits fail when friction is hidden. The fix is to reduce setup choices and predefine your fallback behavior.

 Use minimum viable consistency

 On difficult nights, do not skip entirely.
 Submit the minimum check-in and leave note fields empty.
-Maintaining streak continuity is more important than writing long reflections every day.
+Keeping the record alive is more important than writing long reflections every day.

 Keep the weekly signal loop